mpcq-network/mpcq-json-rpc-relay/docs/design/debug-api.md

 ## Goals

 1. **Debugging Capabilities**: Enable developers to retrieve detailed information about transactions, execution traces, and other debugging-related data.
-2. **Enhanced Insights**: Provide deeper insights into the behavior of smart contracts, transaction execution, and state changes on the Hedera network.
+2. **Enhanced Insights**: Provide deeper insights into the behavior of smart contracts, transaction execution, and state changes on the MPCQ network.
-3. **Ethereum Equivalent**: Makes the Hedera JSON-RPC Relay more equivalent to other providers used in the ethereum ecosystem, by providing the needed endpoints for easier debugging by developers.
+3. **Ethereum Equivalent**: Makes the MPCQ JSON-RPC Relay more equivalent to other providers used in the ethereum ecosystem, by providing the needed endpoints for easier debugging by developers.

 ## Architecture